MarielHamson/Animal-Shelter-API/README.md

 - Edit a particular animal's details
 - Delete a particular animal from the database
 - Database seeded with sample animals
+- Search each endpoint for custom parameters (Search by breed, disposition, size etc. )
 - Pagination of results (Default of 2 results per page at a time)
 - Cross platform
   - Windows, macOS and Linux ready.